-It should be noted that because of the similarity to the zoning permit, the use of a certificate of occupancy is not common in rural villages where the pace of development is slow to moderate and a second separate permit is often not really necessary to insure ordinance compliance.
-However, C.O.'s are especially useful (1) where active zoning compliance is critical to the welfare of the community, and (2) in those municipalities where the city or village does not issue building permits.
+It should be noted that because of the similarity to the zoning permit, the use of a certificate of occupancy is not common in rural townships where the pace of development is slow to moderate and a second separate permit is not really necessary to insure ordinance compliance.
+However, C.O.'s are especially useful (1) in developing suburban townships where active zoning compliance is critical to the welfare of the community, and (2) in some areas where there are no township zoning permits or building permits.
+In this instance, the county issues building permits contingent upon conformance to township zoning ordinances.
+In both situations, the C.O.'s are used as local follow-up compliance tools for township zoning.